Get A Dental Insurance Quote

 The Costco Dental Insurance plan is only offered to Costco members who live in the states of California, Florida, Pennsylvania, and Texas.
-They partner with Delta Dental to offer a dental discount plan.
-What this means is that the Costco Dental Insurance Plan is not actually dental insurance.
+Costco partners with Delta Dental to offer a dental discount plan.
+It is important to note that this is a dental discount plan and not dental insurance.
+Click here to learn more about the difference between the two.

 When scrolling through many plans and brochures for information on dental insurance plans, there are many terms that come up that you may not now.
 These terms are important in selecting the best dental insurance plan for you.
 Endodontics is often one of these terms that may arise confusion.
 To start to understand it, it stems from Greek and can be broken down into two parts, endo “inside” and odons “tooth”.
 Endodonitcs is a specialization of dentistry that focuses on dental pulp.
 If you have had a root canal that falls under endodontics and is the most known example and common of endodontic procedures.